RainbowResort/coppermine/plugins/newsletter/readme.txt

 * Add confirmation JS dialog for category deleting
 * Add a check to all files if the plugin is installed in the first place or if an ex-subscriber is accessing the link in error
 * Add a die on all public pages if plugin_newsletter_guest_subscriptions == 0
+* Allow admin to edit subscription of others (subscribe.php accepting an URl parameter that refers to the user to edit)
+* Sanitize all input fields against special chars and escape them
+* Browse by date: create branches by year and month